wangshan/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 identifying the collect job that can be polled by the collector, called the "collect job URI".

-The leader then begins working with the helper to prepare the shares falling into `CollectReq.batch_interval` (or continues this process, depending on the VDAF) as described in {{aggregate-flow}}.
+The leader then begins working with the helper to prepare the shares selected by `CollectReq.batch_selector` (or continues this process, depending on the VDAF) as described in {{aggregate-flow}}.

 After receiving the response to its CollectReq, the collector makes an HTTP GET